andruhaASM/farm-project-agrosatelite/farm_back/Readme.md

 ---

-# Complete the Farm Project
+# Make the following changes

 1. Add the following fields to the FARM model:
     * Municipality